denten-books/plain-text/0-intro.md

 reading, critical theory, and literary analysis must reach down to the silicon bedrock that stages the very act of interpretation.
-Literary theory, a discipline fundamentally engaged in the exegesis of all figurative tropes, is crucial to the understanding new computational environments, which envelop intellectual life through metaphoric substitution.
+Literary theory, a discipline fundamentally engaged in the exegesis of all figurative tropes, is therefore crucial to the understanding new computational environments, which envelop intellectual life through metaphoric substitution.

 I begin where Bernard Harcourt's recent book on digital disobedience ends: with the possibility of localized dissent, limited for now to the immediate